pyrogram/pyrogram/docs/source/intro/install.rst

 Bleeding Edge
 -------------

-Things are constantly evolving in Pyrogram, although new releases are published only when enough changes are added, but this doesn't mean you can't try new features right now!
+Pyrogram is always evolving, although new releases on PyPI are published only when enough changes are added, but this doesn't mean you can't try new features right now!

-In case you would like to try out the latest Pyrogram features and additions, the `GitHub repo`_ is always kept updated with new changes; you can install the development version straight from the ``develop`` branch using this command (note "develop.zip" in the link):
+In case you'd like to try out the latest Pyrogram features, the `GitHub repo`_ is always kept updated with new changes;
+you can install the development version straight from the ``develop`` branch using this command (note "develop.zip" in the link):

 .. code-block:: text